caffeinating/alphabit/readme.md

-# alphabits
+# alphabit

-Small but growing bits of JS utilities exported using the alphabet.
+A small but growing bits of JS utilities exported using the alphabet.